nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) NSInteger numberOfVisibleItems;

 The maximum number of carousel item views to be displayed concurrently on screen (read only).
-To set this, implement the `numberOfVisibleItemsInCarousel:` dataSource method.
-If the dataSource method is not implemented, this will be equal to the numberOfItems + numberOfPlaceholders;
+This property is important for performance optimisation, and is calculated automatically based on the carousel type and view frame.
+If you wish to override the default value, implement the `carousel:valueForOption:withDefault:` delegate method and return a value for iCarouselOptionVisibleItems.

 	@property (nonatomic, strong, readonly) NSArray *indexesForVisibleItems;